FabricMC/fabric-docs/develop/data-generation/block-models.md

 @[code lang=java transcludeWith=:::datagen-model-custom:model](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

 The `block()` method creates a new `Model`, pointing to the `vertical_slab.json` file inside the `resources/assets/example-mod/models/block/` folder.
-The `TextureKey`s represent the "placeholders" (`#bottom`, `#top`, ...) as an Object.
+The `TextureSlot`s represent the "placeholders" (`#bottom`, `#top`, ...) as an Object.

 ### Using Texture Map {#using-texture-map}

-What does `TextureMap` do?
-It actually provides the Identifiers that point to the textures.
-It technically behaves like a normal map - you associate a `TextureKey` (Key) with a `ResourceLocation` (Value).
+What does `TextureMapping` do?
+It actually provides the Resource Location that point to the textures.
+It technically behaves like a normal map - you associate a `TextureSlot` (Key) with a `ResourceLocation` (Value).

-You can either use the vanilla ones, like `TextureMap.all()`(which associates all TextureKeys with the same Identifier), or create a new one, by creating a new instance and then using `.put()` to associate keys with values.
+You can either use the vanilla ones, like `TextureMapping.cube()`(which associates all TextureKeys with the same Resource Location), or create a new one, by creating a new instance and then using `.put()` to associate keys with values.

 ::: tip
-`TextureMap.all()` associates all TextureKeys with the same Identifier, no matter how many of them there are!
+`TextureMapping.cube()` associates all `TextureSlot`s with the same Resource Location, no matter how many of them there are!
 :::

-Since we want to use the Oak Log textures, but have the `BOTTOM`, `TOP` and `SIDE` `TextureKey`s, we need to create a new one.
+Since we want to use the Oak Log textures, but have the `BOTTOM`, `TOP` and `SIDE` `TextureSlot`s, we need to create a new one.

 @[code lang=java transcludeWith=:::datagen-model-custom:texture-map](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModModelProvider.java)

 The `bottom` and `top` faces will use `oak_log_top.png`, the sides will use `oak_log.png`.

 ::: warning
-All `TextureKey`s in the TextureMap **have to** match all `TextureKey`s in your parent block model!
+All `TextureSlot`s in the TextureMap **have to** match all `TextureSlot`s in your parent block model!
 :::

 ### Custom `BlockModelDefinitionCreator` Method {#custom-supplier-method}